vguleaev/vguleaev.dev/src/content/blog/how-to-start-build-ai-apps-2026.md

 These two together are incredibly popular in our community, and AI works perfectly with them. **Shadcn UI** limits the AI to use only its component library, which guarantees consistency across colors, theming, and UI elements.
 All you need to do is pick a branding color and add a logo svg.
 Boom...
 Done! 💣

-Use popular vibe codding tools to find inspiration for your UI like: [Vercel v0](https://v0.dev/) and [Lovable](https://lovable.dev/).
-Those use shadcn ui components by default.
+Use popular vibe codding tools to find inspiration for your UI, examples: [Vercel v0](https://v0.dev/) and [Lovable](https://lovable.dev/).
+Both of them use shadcn ui components by default.

 ## Where to use AI?